loganpkg/spot/README.md

 Built-in macros
 ---------------

 I will now introduce the built-in macros.
+All built-in macros that *require* arguments exhibit pass-through, whereby the macro name is simply printed to the output when it is called without arguments.

 ```m4
 changequote[(left_quote, right_quote)]